GabeGiancarlo/LoRax/README.md

 ## 🎯 Overview

-LoRax is a **professional-grade, open-source LoRa mesh ecosystem** designed for network security education and authorized security assessments.
+LoRax is a **professional-grade, open-source LoRa mesh penetration testing ecosystem** designed for learning cybersecurity through hands-on experience with authorized security assessments.
 The system consists of multiple interoperable devices that communicate over **915MHz LoRa** (868MHz for EU) using a **secure mesh protocol** with **HMAC-authenticated packets** and **AES-256-GCM encrypted payloads**.

-Built on **KaliAssistant's Fox-Jack** foundation, LoRax extends the original concept with a modular device ecosystem, comprehensive documentation, and educational resources for learning about network security, mesh networking, and LoRa communication.
+Built on **KaliAssistant's Fox-Jack** foundation, LoRax extends the original concept with a modular device ecosystem, comprehensive documentation, and educational resources for learning penetration testing, network security, mesh networking, and LoRa communication.

 ### Key Features